argodev/studies/ot_survey/OT_Class_06_Manuscript.md

 So, we often suffer.
 We sometimes understand.
 But we can always trust.
 Let’s get started.

+__[SLIDE #9]__

 ## We Often Suffer

 When we first meet Job, we see that he is a righteous man.
 Chapter 1, verse 1: “There was a man in the land of Uz whose name was Job, and that man was blameless and upright, one who feared God and turned away from evil.”  not only was Job righteous, he was wealthy, verses 2 and 3.
 And wise, as we see in verse five.
 In all, as we see in verse three, Job was “the greatest of all the people of the East.”

 What is most well-known about Job, though, isn’t all of this.
 It’s what he loses.
 Eight verses chronicle his descent into utter ruin.
 First he loses his wealth, verse 13:

 > 13 Now there was a day when his sons and daughters were eating and drinking wine in their oldest brother's house, 14 and there came a messenger to Job and said, “The oxen were plowing and the donkeys feeding beside them, 15 and the Sabeans fell upon them and took them and struck down the servants with the edge of the sword, and I alone have escaped to tell you.”
-16 While he was yet speaking, there came another and said,“ The fire of God fell from heaven and burned up the sheep and the servants and consumed them, and I alone have escaped to tell you.”
+16 While he was yet speaking, there came another and said, "The fire of God fell from heaven and burned up the sheep and the servants and consumed them, and I alone have escaped to tell you."
 17 While he was yet speaking, there came another and said, “The Chaldeans formed three groups and made a raid on the camels and took them and struck down the servants with the edge of the sword, and I alone have escaped to tell you.”
 18 While he was yet speaking, there came another and said, “Your sons and daughters were eating and drinking wine in their oldest brother's house, 19 and behold, a great wind came across the wilderness and struck the four corners of the house, and it fell upon the young people, and they are dead, and I alone have escaped to tell you.”

 On top of all this, Job loses his health.
 Chapter 2, verses 7.
 All of this, taken from Job in a moment.

-Turning from Job to ourselves, it’s worth noting that while Job probably suffered more *suddenly* than we will, he didn’t suffer more *comprehensively* than we will suffer.
-As Sir Walter Scott said, “Come he slow or come he fast, it is but death that comes at last.”

-Indeed, suffering is universal.
+Suffering is universal.
 Yet sometimes we Christians avoid admitting the doubt, fear, failing, anger, or conflict that suffering can bring.
 We like our church services to be like motivational pep rallies.
 But if we want to have a realistic understanding about what it means to be a follower of the Crucified One, if we want to live in the real world, we should recognize that, although we may be able to psyche ourselves up for a little while with a rose-colored version of Christianity, we won’t be able to convince many people around us.
 And we won’t be dealing honestly with ourselves either.
 Job is a good example of someone who suffers, and deals honestly with his sufferings.

 That’s the first thing we see in this book: we often suffer.